Gender Pay Gap Reporting 2018-19

 The gender pay gap measures differences between the average earnings of men and women across the organisation irrespective of grade, seniority or position.
 It is not the same as equal pay which ensures that men and women are paid the same for equal work of equal value.

-FGH has processes and policies to ensure our approach to pay and reward is based on fairness.
+FGH has processes and policies to ensure our approach to pay, reward and progression is based on fairness and merit.
 Our values and our policies ensure that our staff are treated fairly and equally.

 We recognise that we have an overall gap and that this is principally caused by a higher percentage of males in our senior management grades and a greater proportion of females in more junior non-management grades.

 Although we are proud that our people choose to stay with us for a long time we recognise this can limit the progression opportunities within the company.
-To address this we are focussed on growing our business and using new technology platforms to create exciting new opportunities over time.
+To address this we continue to grow our business and utilise new technology platforms to create exciting opportunities over time.

 We are also proud to have significant female representation in our executive and an overall gender balance in our workforce.
 Through effective recruitment, selection and training we will endeavour to maintain this.